gooblicraft/ITCS102-GR1-PROJECT/README.md

 - QR Code that is connected in excel added
 -
 //  Tested by Domanico, Pineda, Garcia, Tomo, Oabel, 6:09pm comment="buti nalang nafix hahaha yagat"

+# 05/09/2025

+- debugging window 2 for user entry restriction
+- after creating acc qr code showing before the user proceed to log in
+- more debugs

+// Tested by Kyla, Domanico, Tomo, Garcia 2:08pm